 Welcome to today’s Best of Money Carnival, which is unique in that it features the best money-related posts submitted for the week.
 (Thanks to all those who submitted.)
-With 54 submissions, choosing the top ten was tough, but here we go:
+With 54 submissions, choosing the top nine was tough, but here we go:

 Want to get the dirt on a financial advisor?
 Ask to see their “Form ADV Part II.”

 Mike Piper presents Researching a Financial Advisor: Form ADV Part II posted at Oblivious Investor.

 If you are thinking of buying a condo now, you’re not alone.
 Real estate is cheap and condos are about the least-cost method you can use to get into the market.
 But when you buy a condo, you might be opening a can of worms.

 Neal Frankle presents Buying a Condo?
 Don?t Overlook This One Detail posted at Wealth Pilgrim.

 On nearly every resolution list out there you’ll find some variation of “lose weight” and “save money.”
 Do you see a problem with either of these goals?
 Clearly there is one, because so frequently people fail to achieve them.

 Lauren presented Why Diets Fail & Saving is Difficult at Richly Reasonable.
 (Unfortunately, the link no longer works so it has been removed.)

 While it may be obvious that less money means more problems, domestic violence shoots up when money is a problem at home.

 Michael presents Is There A Correlation Between Money and Domestic Violence? posted at The Dough Roller.